jsonld-java/jsonld-java/README.md

     // Open a valid json(-ld) input file
     InputStream inputStream = new FileInputStream("input.json");
-    // Read the file into an Object (The type of this object will be a List, Map, String, Boolean
+    // Read the file into an Object (The type of this object will be a List, Map, String, Boolean,
-    // or Number depending on the root object in the file).
+    // Number or null depending on the root object in the file).
     Object jsonObject = JSONUtils.fromInputStream(inputStream);
     // Create a JSONLDProcessor
     JSONLDProcessor processor = new JSONLDProcessor();